The advantages and disadvantages of BYOD in higher education

 BYOD stands for Bring Your Own Device and means that students are able to bring their own devices such as phones, tablets and laptops into class to use them for their studies.
 BYOD can be used within education to complement existing IT systems, enabling students to access educational apps and resources, and complete coursework and studies through their own devices, away from the classroom.

-To find out more about BYOD, read our guide.
+To find out more about education BYOD, read our guide.

-When implemented correctly, BYOD provides a huge number of benefits to both organizations and students:
+When implemented correctly, education BYOD provides a huge number of benefits to both organizations and students:

 More than 80% of schools are now facing funding cuts, which means organizations must be more resourceful to ensure that access to education doesn’t suffer.
 IT systems can be an expensive investment for schools and Higher Education organizations but a BYOD policy can bring this cost down significantly.

-Enabling students to use their own devices both within the classroom and outside the classroom ensures that all students have the same access to the relevant systems, software, and applications, but without the cost of consistently updating technology within the organization.
+Enabling students to use their own devices both within a bring your own device classroom environment and outside the classroom ensures that all students have the same access to the relevant systems, software, and applications, but without the cost of consistently updating technology within the organization.